OpenMD/OpenMD/samples/Madelung/README.txt

 The resultant electrostatic potential is:  -821667.88 kcal / mol

-To obtain values for the electrostatic potential in OOPSE, we add the ELECTROSTATIC_POTENTIAL keyword to the end of the statFileFormat:
+To obtain values for the electrostatic potential in OpenMD, we add the ELECTROSTATIC_POTENTIAL keyword to the end of the statFileFormat:

 statFileFormat = "TIME|TOTAL_ENERGY|POTENTIAL_ENERGY|KINETIC_ENERGY|TEMPERATURE|PRESSURE|VOLUME|CONSERVED_QUANTITY|ELECTROSTATIC_POTENTIAL";